Robert P. Smith

-Robert P. Smith is the founder and managing director of the Boston-based Turan Corporation, which specializes in trading and investing emerging market debt.
+Robert P. Smith was the founder and managing director of the Boston-based Turan Corporation, which specializes in trading and investing emerging market debt.

 A graduate of Bowdoin College and Boston University Law School, Smith served as a loan officer and economic liaison for the United States Agency for International Development (USAID) in Vietnam, El Salvador, the Dominican Republic, and Brazil.
 He later joined Deltec Bank in São Paulo, Brazil as a lender.